 Sault Ste.
 Marie offers numerous cost benefits over business operations in larger cities.
 We offer quality talent and expertise at an affordable rate, low business operating costs and low cost land and real estate.
 We also have access to financial incentives and programs for new and existing clients.

 Sault Ste.
 Marie offers extensive business support and startup resources.
 You can count on multiple organizations working together to offer the best service and solutions to your business.
 Sault Ste.
-Marie is also home to a Regional Innovation Centre & incubator, business accelerator and the Millworks Centre for Entrepreneurship.
+Marie is also home to a Regional Innovation Centre and the Millworks Centre for Entrepreneurship.
 Sault Ste.
 Marie is also the only city in Northern Ontario and only one if its size in Canada to become a designated Start-up Visa Program partner through its Millworks Centre for Entrepreneurship.
 This program allows immigrant entrepreneurs to settle in Canada to grow their companies and obtain a fast-tracked work visa to do so.

 Strategically located at the nexus between Canada’s East-West road and rail networks and U.S. North-South rail and highway systems, Sault Ste.
 Marie is well-positioned to facilitate trade between the heartlands of the two countries with the largest two-way trading relationship in the world.